GogiPuttar/adityanairswebsite.github.io/_posts/2024-03-15-SearchAndRescue.md

 ## Nav Stack

 I have used the `unitree_nav` [package](https://github.com/ngmor/unitree_nav) by [Nick Morales](https://ngmor.github.io/), [Marno Nel](https://marnonel6.github.io/), and [Katie Hughes](https://katie-hughes.github.io/).
-This has a convenient service which allows setting and updating of `nav2` goal poses.
+This hosts a convenient service which allows setting and updating of `nav2` goal poses.
 Since this package is integrated with a RoboSense LIDAR, custom launch files have been made to integrate the Zed camera instead.

 <br>